qerun/qerun/docs/public/architecture.md

 # Qerun Architecture Overview

 ## 1. Executive Summary
 Qerun is a DAO-governed crypto ecosystem designed to give members a transparent, low-friction way to hold and grow value.
-The MVP focuses on four core capabilities: minting and tracking the fixed-supply QER token, managing treasury assets, enabling controlled swaps, and coordinating governance actions through a community-owned portal.
+The MVP focuses on four core capabilities: issuing and tracking the fixed-supply QER token, managing treasury assets, enabling controlled swaps, and wiring a modular governance layer that can evolve toward a DAO.

 Key objectives for the MVP architecture:
 - Preserve capital safety through conservative smart-contract design and multi-party controls.